-- Request other levels of government to contribute land or properties to meet the needs of the homeless. - Encourage CMHC to continue recent new guidelines for RRAP funding for renovations to facilities housing people at risk of homelessness. - Advocate for adequate reserve funds to safeguard existing social housing. - Request that the Province reassume 100% of the cost of supportive housing, as well as capital costs, rent supplements and support services. - Request that the Province assess the impact of the removal of rent controls on rent levels and economic evictions. - Encourage the Province to re-introduce incentives to create more affordable housing, including programs like "Convert-to-Rent".
+- Request other levels of government to contribute land or properties to meet the needs of the homeless. - ► Encourage CMHC to continue recent new guidelines for RRAP funding for renovations to facilities housing people at risk of homelessness. - Request federal funding from Supporting Community Partners Initiatives (SCPI) - Advocate for adequate reserve funds to safeguard existing social housing. - ➤ Request that the Province reassume 100% of the cost of supportive housing, as well as capital costs, rent supplements and support services. - Request that the Province assess the impact of the removal of rent controls on rent levels and economic evictions. - Encourage the Province to re-introduce incentives to create more affordable housing, including programs like "Convert-to-Rent".